Catholic Schoolhouse Tour 2: Week 10

 • If you don’t want a Parthenon video, you can read about it and see some pictures and diagrams here.

-• If you have some time to listen to books on audio, either on a road trip or just at home during quiet time, check out this audio book that is free from Librivox.
+• If you have some time to listen to books on audio, either on a road trip or just at home during quiet time, check out this free audiobook.
 The Story of the Greeks by H. A Guerber

 Geography